 Born in 1957 in Tashkent (Uzbekistan), Kats-Chernin received training at the Gnesin Musical College before immigrating to Australia in 1975.
 She graduated from the New South Wales Conservatory in 1980 and was awarded a DAAD (German academic exchange) grant to study with Helmut Lachenmann in Hanover.
 She remained in Germany for 13 years, returning in 1994 to Australia where she now lives in Sydney.

 One of Australia’s leading composers, Elena Kats-Chernin has created works in nearly every genre.
-Among her many commissions are pieces for Ensemble Modern, the Bang on a Can All-Stars, Sequitur, the Australian Chamber Orchestra, the Sydney Symphony Orchestra, Present Music, and the North Carolina Symphony.
+Among her many commissions are pieces for Ensemble Modern, the Bang on a Can All-Stars, the Australian Chamber Orchestra, the Adelaide, Tasmanian and Sydney Symphony Orchestras, Present Music, City of London Sinfonia, Swedish Chamber Orchestra and the North Carolina Symphony.

 Her brilliantly scored, energetic, and often propulsive music has been choreographed by dance-makers around the world.
 In 2000 she collaborated with leading Australian choreographer Meryl Tankard in a series of large-scale dance works.
 The first of these, "Deep Sea Dreaming", was broadcast to an audience of millions worldwide as part of the opening ceremonies of the Sydney 2000 Olympic Games.